Rosie Tapia Murder: What Happened to the 6-Year-Old?

 The apartment the Tapias stayed in generated a tremendous amount of lead with numerous suspects, but the prime one was a friend of Rosie’s father.
 As per the show, this individual had a son the same age as Rosie, frequently visited the Tapia residence, and knew where the little girl slept.
 He also was reportedly acting odd while searching for Rosie, trying to lead the search party away from the canal.
 The police questioned him extensively over the years, but his alibi of staying at home was confirmed by his erstwhile wife.

 He also had no criminal or sexual deviant history and had never been in trouble with law enforcement since Rosie’s disappearance.
 The case went cold over the years, and the police are still searching for the perpetrator even after 27 years of Rosie’s disappearance.
 Over the years, the Utah Cold Case Coalition was formed by the police and a private investigator named Jason Jensen.
 In 2019, he interviewed a neighbor, who had been overlooked by the police, as per the show, and got a new composite drawn of a possible suspect.
-The suspect was a friend of Danny Woodland, an acquaintance of Emilia.
+The suspect was Danny Woodland’s friend and Emilia’s acquaintance.

 Image Credit: Utah Cold Case Coalition